Telepsychiatry and Your Child

 Most telepsychiatry appointments can be done using an interpreter, if the telepsychiatrist does not speak your or your child’s language, just like for an in-person appointment.

 Do telepsychiatrists get special training?

-Most telepsychiatrists learn from other telepsychiatrists, or staff at the medical center, or from a company that hires them to provide telepsychiatry services.
+Most telepsychiatrists learn from other telepsychiatrists, staff at the medical center, or a company that hires them to provide telepsychiatry services.
 There is no state or national certificate.
-Recently, practice guidelines have been developed by the American Academy of Child and Adolescent Psychiatry and by the American Telemedicine Association.
+Recently, practice guidelines have been developed by the American Academy of Child and Adolescent Psychiatry and the American Telemedicine Association.

 Will my insurance cover telepsychiatry?